• Home

 A child stretching hands towards a bowl of cereal on the table.

-Avoidant/Restrictive Food Intake Disorder (ARFID) is an eating disorder characterized by a persistent avoidance or restriction of food intake, leading to significant weight loss, nutritional deficiencies, or impaired physical or psychosocial functioning.
-Unlike anorexia nervosa, which is often addressed through specific anorexia nervosa treatment options, ARFID is not driven by body image concerns or fear of weight gain.
-Instead, it may stem from sensory sensitivities (e.g., aversion to certain textures, smells, or tastes), fear of adverse consequences (e.g., choking or vomiting), or a lack of interest in eating.
-Common in children but also affecting adults, ARFID can result in dependence on supplements or tube feeding, growth delays, or social isolation.
-Symptoms include limited food variety, avoidance of entire food groups, and anxiety around eating.
-While this disorder is distinct from binge eating disorder, individuals may seek binge eating disorder help for related issues.
-Treatment for ARFID often involves behavioral therapy, nutritional support, and addressing underlying sensory or psychological issues, similar to the support offered in bulimia nervosa support programs.
-If any of these questions resonate with you, it’s possible that you or a loved one is struggling with ARFID.
-Through a compassionate, patient, and highly trained approach, we at Healing Nutrition Therapy can guide you or your loved one through the process of slowly expanding on your preferred foods using a variety of treatment methods, which may also include diabulimia treatment for those managing diabetes.
+Avoidant/Restrictive Food Intake Disorder (ARFID) is an eating disorder characterized by a persistent avoidance or restriction of food intake, which can lead to significant weight loss, nutritional deficiencies, or impaired physical and psychosocial functioning.
+Unlike anorexia nervosa, which is often treated with specific anorexia nervosa treatment options, ARFID is not motivated by body image concerns or the fear of weight gain.
+Instead, it may arise from sensory sensitivities, such as aversions to certain textures, smells, or tastes, fears of adverse consequences like choking or vomiting, or a lack of interest in eating.
+While common in children, ARFID also affects adults and can lead to dependence on supplements or tube feeding, growth delays, and social isolation.
+Symptoms often include a limited food variety, avoidance of entire food groups, and anxiety surrounding eating.
+Although this disorder is distinct from binge eating disorder, those affected may seek binge eating disorder help for related challenges.
+Treatment for ARFID frequently involves behavioral therapy, nutritional support, and addressing underlying sensory or psychological issues, similar to the comprehensive support offered in bulimia nervosa support programs.
+If any of these situations resonate with you, it could indicate that you or a loved one is struggling with ARFID.
+At Healing Nutrition Therapy, we provide a compassionate, patient-centered approach to guide you or your loved one in gradually expanding your preferred foods, employing various treatment methods that may also include diabulimia treatment for those managing diabetes.

 Orthorexia